klen/curio/README.rst

 Curio
 =====

+.. note: This version is a fork of the original Curio project by David Beazley.
+The main goal of this fork is to provide latest updates to PyPI.

 Curio is a coroutine-based library for concurrent Python systems programming using async/await.
 It provides standard programming abstractions such as tasks, sockets, files, locks, and queues as